UN report says more than 570,000 people in Gaza are now 'starving' due to fallout from war

 Israel’s military says 137 of its soldiers have been killed in the Gaza ground offensive.
 Israel says it has killed some 7,000 militants, without providing evidence.
 It blames civilian deaths in Gaza on Hamas, saying it uses them as human shields when it fights in residential areas.

-Jeffery and Keath reported from Cairo.
-Associated Press writer Bassem Mroue in Beirut contributed.
+Jeffery reported from Cairo, Barry from Milan, Italy.
+Associated Press writers Lee Keath in Cairo and Bassem Mroue in Beirut contributed.

 Find more of AP's coverage at https://apnews.com/hub/israel-hamas-war.